How can heirs obtain an early distribution of their inheritance under North Carolina probate law?

 North Carolina law allows heirs to receive a portion of their inheritance before the final settlement of an estate.
 This early or “preliminary” distribution helps families access needed funds or property while the personal representative continues to administer the estate.
 The governing provision is N.C.G.S. § 28A-20-3, which sets out when and how a personal representative may distribute assets ahead of final decree.

 To qualify for a preliminary distribution, the personal representative must ensure the estate appears solvent.
 That means the known debts, taxes, costs of administration and any secured claims must be less than the available assets.
-Under N.C.G.S. § 28A-18-2, the estate must publish a notice to creditors and wait the statutory claim period (generally 90 days) before distributing personal property.
+Under N.C.G.S. § 28A-14-1, the personal representative generally may not pay legacies or make final distribution until after the expiration of the period for presenting claims.

 Once the notice period ends, the personal representative files a petition for preliminary distribution in the clerk of superior court.
 The petition should include: